 Once every question on the board has been answered, the final jeopardy question is asked.
 During this round, each team bets a certain number of points from zero to their current score.
 Once the question is read, the teams have a chance to talk among themselves before they answer.
 Teams with the correct answer get the total bets added to their current score; teams with the wrong answer get their score subtracted by the total bets.

 The team with the most points at the end of the game wins.
 If necessary, break a tie by asking another final jeopardy question.

 Decide Between a Physical or Digital Board Early

-One of the first decisions to be made for a game of bridal jeopardy is whether to use a physical board or go digital.
+One of the first decisions to be made for a game of bridal Jeopardy is whether to use a physical board or go digital.
 Each method has its pros and cons.
-On one hand, making a physical board requires the help of multiple people, particularly those with an eye for crafts and design.
+On the one hand, making a physical board requires the help of multiple people, particularly those with an eye for crafts and design.

 On the other hand, a digital board necessitates some technical know-how with the software you intend on using.
 Going digital also requires additional equipment, such as a laptop, projector, and so on.

 In creating the physical board or the digital interface for the game, you are highly encouraged to get creative.
 Coordinate the board’s design with the theme and colors of the bridal shower.
 Come up with funny wedding jeopardy questions that will get everyone doubling over with laughter.

 Enlist the help of other people to assist the facilitator during the game.
 Below is a list of tasks or roles you can assign: